xxaol/incredibly-in-your-face-for-sublime-text/README.md

 ONLY WORKS WITH PYTHON, UPDATE WILL BE RELEASED SOON
 DEPENDENCIES: feh
 https://feh.finalrewind.org/
+You need to have ~/plugin/ and put your uncanny faces of mr incredible named like its written in the plugin.
+You can change the names in the plugin.

 You can modify the plugin quite simply.
 If you have ideas on how to improve this plugin I am interested